marcobergman/signalk-browser/README.md

 ![example](example.png)

-With ?presentation=display, it shows a selection of values in a way that does well on mobile devices:

-![example](example2.png)

 With ?presentation=gauge, it shows a wind gauge with apparent and true wind, if available.
 Also, it features an aviation-syle 'heading bug', that points to the next waypoint, and distance, if an active route is provided:

+![example](example2.png)

+With ?presentation=display, it shows a selection of values in a way that does well on mobile devices:

 ![example](example3.png)

+With ?presentation=both, it shows both wind gauge and information display, oriented according the the device orientation.

 By default, a 5 second timeout governs data items to be marked 'stale', striking the values out in the list, or not showing then in the gauge.